mk19409-prog/Literature-Review-on-WQI-ML/Milestone I Presentation: Literature Review/README.md

 📌 Project Overview: This folder contains the updated Literature Review Latex Project files and Presentation Files on Water Quality Index (WQI) prediction and classification using Machine Learning techniques.

+The presentation file of the Milestone-I can be downloaded from the link: [Presentation File: Milestone-1.pptx](https://docs.google.com/presentation/d/14hsVSD2sBVXCeU-btwyaUNq3BU3d3FuL/edit?usp=sharing&ouid=106348839836730303077&rtpof=true&sd=true)

 📂 Folder Structure